Become a Living Organ Donor, One of the Greatest of All Gifts

 Everything that has happened to me since the transplant is because of Andy’s gift.
 I just came back from skiing in Utah.
 There is no way I could have done it if I was on dialysis.

 April is Organ Donor Awareness Month, and I encourage everyone to think about becoming an organ donor.
 To help you in your thinking, I want to share five things about living organ donation that you might not know:

 Being a living donor is a tremendous gift.
 People are suffering because of kidney failure, and a transplant can help transform or save their lives.
 It’s an altruistic decision.
-They say that, as a donor, you really have a sense of happiness because you’ve helped someone like that, and I believe that’s true.
+Some may say that, as a donor, you really have a sense of happiness because you’ve helped someone like that, and I believe that’s true.